4YP-I8I6U/savemap-zig/README.md

-## Save Map Zig
+### Savemap Zig

-This project aims to provide saving and loading functionality for a Zig hashmap.
+This project aims to provide file save and load functionality for a Zig hashmap from standard library.

 Compatibility:
 - Zig 0.12.0